My Home Page with Links to My Other

 literate, you will be left behind.

-The distinction between valuable
+The distinctions between valuable

 is decent.
 Worth a glance.